Materials Research Science and Engineering Centers

 Since much of the information regarding current MRSECs is available from websites only a brief overview of the current program is provided.
 The main purpose of this article is to review the historical aspects of MRSECs and the significance of their impact on materials research and education in the U.S.

-Current MRSEC status

 Program summary

-The research carried out in MRSECs is carried out in interdisciplinary research groups (IRGs), teams of six to a dozen or more researchers working on a current research topic of national significance.
+Research in MRSECs is carried out in interdisciplinary research groups (IRGs), teams of six to a dozen or more researchers.
 MRSECs range in size from two to four IRGs.
-The topics of the IRGs within a center may be focused on closely related scientific or technological topics or can cover distinctly different areas of research.
+The topics of the IRGs within a center may be focused on closely related scientific or technological topics or can cover distinct areas of research.

-Funding levels for a given MRSEC currently range approximately from $1.5 to $3.5 million annually, depending on the overall scope of the research program.
-Each center has considerable flexibility to distribute its funds consistent with its proposed and approved research and education proposal.
-In addition, the centers are strongly encouraged to apply a modest fraction of their funds for support of "seed projects," allowing them to respond quickly to promising new research opportunities.